 It is also important to manage expectations.
 As you practice, do not be discouraged if what you are writing does not seem very good.
 Remember that the first draft is almost always discarded and that a finished first draft is much better than a blank page.

 Many authors either rigorously outline their projects or are vehemently opposed to outlining.
 Regardless of which camp you fall in, outlining is an important step to refining your ideas as it gives your writing direction.
 While more important in nonfiction than fiction, outlining tells your words where to go.
+Three books that might be good aids to this end are Traction, Mind your Business, and The Checklist Manifesto.

 Outlining is often compared to reading a roadmap to plan a trip.
 While some authors may prefer to just get out on the highway and drive without a predetermined destination, you still need to be able to find the road.
 A project without an outline is like off-roading – you never know when you will get stuck in the mud.
 Because an outline is a guide, do not be afraid to change your outline as you go along.

 One of the biggest mistakes writers make is failing to understand.
 You need to research to have a good working knowledge of your subject matter.
 While this applies more to nonfiction, it is still an important concept in fiction as well.
 If one of your main characters is a tailor, you, as the author, need to know what a thimble is.
+The details and believability will skyrocket.

 Part of writing for your reader is to focus on showing instead of telling.
 Good writers provide evidence and let the readers act as judges.
 Here are some examples that illustrate the important distinction between telling and showing.